Skip to main content

 4. Benchmark any model

 With the benchmark tool, you can benchmark any compatible model with an MLPerf scenario.
-Just pass it a TensorFlow SavedModel, PyTorch TorchScript, or ONNX model, and it runs the model several times with generated inputs (or inputs you provide), and prints the results.
+It runs the model several times with generated inputs (or inputs you provide), and prints the performance results.

 For example, here’s how to benchmark an example model from HuggingFace: